forsooth/Album-A-Day/README.md

 # Album A Day
 Calendar creation tool for those listening to one album per day, on a schedule.

-####Introduction
+#### Introduction
 My friend began a musical adventure several months ago, during which he has listened to one full album every day.
 He writes out the album lists and creates calendars for himself by hand in MS Paint for quick reference.
 I also like music, and began to follow in his footsteps a few days ago.
 However I ran into the snag that I really dislike doing rote tasks when I know they could be done programatically.
 With this, it should only take a few seconds to make a new calendar each month, for the two of us and also for any people interested by the music or the code.

-####Usage
+#### Usage
 The program is run from the command line, with one expected argument.
 If the program is compiled to the executable "`aad`" (album a day), on a file "`album_list.aad`", the expected command is `./aad album_list.aad`

 This will save the images to the directory the executable is in.
 Support for custom save locations, as well as a simple GUI, may be implemented in future updates.

-####Compiling
+#### Compiling

-Compiled on Ubuntu 14.04.2 LTS with g++, should be fine on other systems.
+Compilation was tested on Ubuntu 14.04.2 LTS with g++, should be fine on other systems.
 Testing on Windows will be done soon, and this section will be updated with the results.
 I don't own a Mac, but any results would be appreciated.

 The actual command used to compile on my system was:
 ```